Behind Every Domain There is a Shift: Adapting Distortion-aware Vision Transformers for Panoramic Semantic Segmentation: SynPASS: Proposed Synthetic Dataset

 Recently, the continuous emergence of panoramic semantic segmentation datasets~\cite{woodscape,densepass,stanford2d3d,structured3d,liao2022kitti360} has facilitated the development of surrounding perception, and simulators have been used to generate multi-modal data~\cite{testolina2022selma,sekkat2022synwoodscape}.
 However, there is currently not a readily available large-scale semantic segmentation dataset for outdoor synthetic panoramas, considering that the OmniScape dataset~\cite{omniscape} is still not released as of writing this paper.
 To explore the domain adaptation problem of \textsc{Syn2Real} under urban street scenes, we create the SynPASS dataset using the CARLA simulator~\cite{carla}.
 Our virtual sensor suite consists of $6$ pinhole cameras located at the same viewpoint to obtain a cubemap panorama image~\cite{spherephd}.
 The FoV of each pinhole camera was set to $91^\circ{\times}91^\circ$ to ensure the overlapping area between adjacent images.
 We then re-project the acquired cubemap panorama into a common equirectangular format using the cubemap-to-equirectangular projection algorithm.
 Given a equirectangular image grid $(\phi, \theta)$, we need to find the corresponding coordinates $(x, y)$ of each grid position on the cubemap $C{=}\{I_F, I_R, I_B, I_L, I_U, I_D\}$ to look up the value, where $\phi {\in} (-\pi, \pi)$, $\theta {\in} (-\frac{1}{2} \pi, \frac{1}{2} \pi)$, $\{I_F, I_R, I_B, I_L, I_U, I_D\} {\in} \mathbb{R} ^ {H{\times}W}$ are the \emph{front}, \emph{right}, \emph{back}, \emph{left}, \emph{top}, and \emph{bottom} view in the cubemap format, respectively.
 For $\{I_F, I_R, I_B, I_L\}$ indexed by $i{=}\{1,2,3,4\}$, we have:

 For $\{I_U, I_D\}$ indexed by $j{=}\{0,1\}$, we have:

 RGB images and semantic labels are captured simultaneously.
 In order to ensure the diversity of semantics, we benefit from $8$ open-source city maps and set $100{\sim}120$ initial collection points in every map.
-Our virtual collection vehicle drives according to the simulator traffic rules.
-We sample every $50$ frames, and keep the first $10$ key-frames of images at each initial collection point.
-To further improve the diversity of data, we modulate the collected weather and time conditions.
-The weather conditions consist of \emph{sunny} ($25\%$), \emph{cloudy} ($25\%$), \emph{foggy} ($25\%$), and \emph{rainy} ($25\%$) conditions.
-The time changes include \emph{daytime} ($85\%$) and \emph{nighttime} ($15\%$).
-In summary, SynPASS contains $9,080$ panoramic RGB images and semantic labels with a resolution of $1,024{\times}2,048$.
-Some examples are shown in Fig.~\ref{fig:vis_synpass}, and more statistic information are reported in Table~\ref{table:synpass_stat}.
+Our virtual collection vehicle drives according to the simulator traffic rules. {We sample every $50$ frames and keep the first $10$ key-frames of images at each initial collection point.} {To ensure the diversity of collected data, we modulate the weather and time conditions.
+Specifically, the weather conditions include \emph{sunny} ($25\%$), \emph{cloudy} ($25\%$), \emph{foggy} ($25\%$), and \emph{rainy} ($25\%$) cases.
+Besides, the time changes are \emph{daytime} ($85\%$) and \emph{nighttime} ($15\%$).
+Both illuminations are involved in all weather conditions, yielding more challenging cases such as \emph{rainy night}.
+The whole SynPASS dataset contains $9,080$ panoramic RGB images and semantic labels with a resolution of $1,024{\times}2,048$.
+Some examples are shown in Fig.~\ref{fig:vis_synpass}, and detailed statistic is in Table~\ref{table:synpass_stat}.}